photoionization/node_ci/README.md

 * Pull necessary sources as dependencies rather than checking in the sources.
 * Stay as up-to-date as possible.
 The point of this is to be able to build with newest versions of dependencies, including Node.js, V8, and ICU.
 * Simplicity.
 It should be easy to get up and running.

-## Not yet implemented
-* Support building on Windows.
-The current configurations have been tested for Linux and Mac.
-* Platform-specific OpenSSL build configurations.
-The current build only supports the slowest platform-independent configuration.

 ## Explicit non-goals
 * To translate every configuration from the GYP build.